sourcegraph/cody/TESTING.md

 - [ ] Open the Autocomplete Trace View (cmd+shift+p “trace view”)
 - [ ] In another editor tab, trigger an autocomplete request.
 - [ ] Expect the number of shown/accepted completions to update accordingly.

+### Guardrails:

+- [ ] Check if Guardrails check passes for any code longer than 10 lines generated in Cody Chat
+- [ ] Check if Guardrails check failes for any code longer than 10 lines that matches indexed OSS